absdnd/jpeg_dc_detection/README.md

 ```

-The dataset of error images is also available directly for download [dataset](https://drive.google.com/drive/folders/1nGSVn4so7GqcdH_4mHymqveYSWvuNriQ?usp=sharing), which is to be save in `./data` folder in the root directory.
+The dataset of error images is also available directly for download [here](https://drive.google.com/drive/folders/1nGSVn4so7GqcdH_4mHymqveYSWvuNriQ?usp=sharing), which is to be saved in `./data` folder in the root directory.

 ### Training and Inference

-The main code to run our approach is MCNN_Classifier.py, which use the default runtime settings of our model as mentioned in the paper.
+The main code to run our approach is MCCNN_Classifier.py, which use the default runtime settings of our model as mentioned in the paper.
 They include,

 #### Command Line Parameters: